 - Indicate general cluster health

-You may also leverage the expertise in the professional services team at Confluent, the company which was founded by the original developers of Apache Kafka: Learn more at https://www.confluent.io/services/
+You may also leverage the expertise of professional services at Confluent, the company founded by the original developers of Apache Kafka.

-Download “Optimizing Your Apache Kafka Deployment” here: https://www.confluent.io/white-paper/optimizing-your-apache-kafka-deployment/
+Download “Optimizing Your Apache Kafka Deployment” here: /white-paper/optimizing-your-apache-kafka-deployment/